persiidan/nginx-aws-iac/README.md

-# 🚀 nginx-vpc — Terraform AWS Infrastructure
+# nginx-aws-iac — Terraform AWS Infrastructure

 ## Overview
 This project provisions an AWS environment (region **il-central-1**) with: